inhieh/anantu-dataviz-2022/Day12/README.md

 ### Small Assignment 5 (Testable Prototype, User Testing Plan, Due: 8AM, Day 13)
 1. Your prototype (Depending on your project development)
-- What you have now
+- What you have now or
-- A few different stages of your visualization that includes what you want to test
+- A few different stages of your visualization that includes what you want to test or
 - Figma prototype (Only if you have time)
 2. Create your plan for user testing as it pertains to your project
 - Your Target User